A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Conclusion

 \section{Conclusion}

 We have described a quantum algorithm for solving linear systems of equations that fit within the paradigm of the Woodbury identity.
 That is, the matrix representing the linear system of equations must be a low-rank modification of a system of equations that can be solved efficiently, such as a unitary matrix.
 The low-rank aspect is key since it keeps the amount of information that must be extracted from the quantum computer small.
 While limited to such systems, this approach has advantages over existing quantum linear systems algorithms.
 Namely, it only relies on the Hadamard test, which makes it much simpler and more applicable in the near term than HHL and improvements thereof.
 This dramatically improves the constant factors that are discarded in a scaling analysis but are important in applying the algorithm, especially on noisy hardware.
-While the worst-case scaling in the condition number is worse for this approach than for HHL, large condition numbers can often be dramatically reduced by effective preconditioning.
+While the worst-case scaling in the condition number is worse for this approach than for HHL, for many practical applications the scaling is equivalent or significantly better.
 It also does not require a variational optimization loop, which reduces the cost compared to VQLS and avoids problems with local minima or barren plateaus.
 Thinking long term, combining this approach with other algorithms such as HHL or VQLS (for solving the $A^{-1}$ part of equation \ref{eq:woodbury}) could extend the reach of those algorithms to include the low-rank modifications.
-However, more research is required to explore any potential benefits of combining the Woodbury approach with other quantum algorithms for linear systems.
+More research is required to explore any potential benefits of combining the Woodbury approach with other quantum algorithms for linear systems.